ERP (Exposure & Response Prevention)

 - You’re looking for a purely insight-only approach to OCD (ERP tends to work best when practice is included)

-If you want help choosing a steady starting point, the quiz can narrow the field fast.
+If you want help choosing a steady starting point, the quiz can narrow it fast.

 Questions you can bring to a first session